 The bombing of Hiroshima and Nagasaki was a controversial decision, as it resulted in the deaths of so many innocent civilians.

-However, it is important to remember that without these bombings, the war would have continued for much longer, and many more lives would have been lost.
+However, some argue that without these bombings, the war would have continued for much longer, and many more lives would have been lost.